star-micronics/star-cloudprnt-for-woocommerce/readme.md

 Contributions and pull requests are welcome, but will only be merged in to the mainline release branches cautiously, due to a need for Star to maintain stability and be able to support existing customers.

-If you intend to implement any large changes, then consider talking with the developers, and reviewing the project boards first to ensure that this does not conflict with Stars development plans, or you may wish to maintain a separate fork instead.
+If you intend to implement any large changes, then consider talking with the developers, and reviewing the project boards first to ensure that this does not conflict with any existing development plans, or you may wish to maintain a separate fork instead.

 ## Installation